vigneshuw/mtconnect-statusUpdate/README.md

 # MTConnect Status Update

-We are using MTConnect to update the status of an Ultra-precision CNC machine - FANUC ROBONANO $\alpha$-0*i*B. The machine information can be found at the [Smart Manufacturing Website](https://smartmfg.me.wisc.edu/pages/dashboards/machine_monitoring/robonano1_ms.html) from MINLab.
+We are using MTConnect to update the status of an Ultra-precision CNC machine - FANUC ROBONANO $\alpha$-0*i*B.

+The code in action can be found at the [Smart Manufacturing Website](https://smartmfg.me.wisc.edu/pages/dashboards/machine_monitoring/robonano1_ms.html) from MINLab (Manufacturing Innovation Network Laboratory).

 ## Highlights
 - The adapter was cloned from the official MTConnect repository and augmented